flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - FMA not showing `FLARE` at 40ft:
     - Perform a go-around
 - FMA not showing `ROLL OUT` at touchdown:
-    - Disconnect the autopilot and track center line using visual references or localizer signal down to taxi speed.
+    - Disconnect the autopilot and track the center line using visual references or localizer signal down to taxi speed.

 If below 1.000ft AAL (above airport level) but higher than 100ft RA (radio altitude):